lino-framework/book/docs/specs/users.rst

 .. class:: UserRoles

-This virtual table shows a list of user roles used in this application and which user type has them.
+Shows a list of the user roles used in this application together with the user type that have them.

+This table can help when designing the list of user types and what permissions each of them should have.

+Example:

 >>> rt.show(users.UserRoles)
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF